ngambip/Grants_Financial_Analysis/README.md

 After completing the analysis of the nonprofit's grant funds, the following insights were gathered:

-   - **Misalignment of Fund Utilization**: A significant portion of expenses (73%) was allocated to **salaries**, while only **7%** went toward **project        activities**.
+   - **Misalignment of Fund Utilization**: A significant portion of expenses (32%) was allocated to             **salaries**, while only **7%** went toward **project activities**.
 This disparity raises                    concerns, as project activities are the core focus of the nonprofit.
 Regardless of whether this            was budgeted or not,it indicates that the majority of funds were not being used for the                   project's primary objectives.

-   - **Irregular Fund Receipts**: Although funds were intended to be drawn quarterly, there was no identifiable pattern in how the funds were received.
-This inconsistency warrants further investigation, as it may affect the organization’s ability to plan and allocate resources effectively.
+   - **Irregular Fund Receipts**: Although funds were intended to be drawn quarterly, there was no                identifiable pattern in how the funds were received.This inconsistency warrants further                   investigation, as it may affect the organization’s ability to plan and allocate resources                 effectively.

 ### Challenges:
    - Due to the lack of access to the **budget** and **prior year data**, I was unable to conduct certain       financial measures, such as:
    - **Variance Analysis**: To compare actual spending with budgeted figures.
    - Analysis of any **increase or decrease in expenses** or **income** over time.

 ### Recommendations:
    - **Optimize Fund Allocation**: There is a need to reallocate funds more effectively by reducing             overhead (such as salaries) and increasing the allocation toward project-related activities.
 This          will ensure that funds are aligned with the core mission of the nonprofit.

    - **Improve Financial Transparency**: Implementing a more consistent and trackable system for                receiving funds (e.g., quarterly disbursements) is crucial.This will help in better financial              planning and forecasting for future periods.

    - **Follow-Up with Program Teams**: These findings should be discussed with program managers to ensure       proper adjustments in the upcoming year's financial planning.
 Their input is essential in aligning       financial goals with the project’s objectives and improving fund utilization moving forward.